SublimeLinter/SublimeLinter/README.md

 is in our docs at [sublimelinter.com](https://www.sublimelinter.com/en/latest/linter_settings.html).

-## Quick Actions/Fixers

-As we do *just* linting SublimeLinter naturally does not come with fixers and/or code formatters.
-However, we have a fixer API and ship (mostly) "fix by ignoring" actions.
-These allow you to quickly ignore specific error messages *inline* and ad hoc.[1]

-SublimeLinter currently ships actions for [eslint](https://github.com/SublimeLinter/SublimeLinter-eslint), [stylelint](https://github.com/SublimeLinter/SublimeLinter-stylelint), [flake8](https://github.com/SublimeLinter/SublimeLinter-flake8), [mypy](https://github.com/fredcallaway/SublimeLinter-contrib-mypy), shellcheck, [codespell](https://github.com/kaste/SublimeLinter-contrib-codespell) and [phpcs](https://github.com/SublimeLinter/SublimeLinter-phpcs).

-Want to see actions for your favourite linter?
-Please open a PR with your addition to [quick_fix.py](https://github.com/SublimeLinter/SublimeLinter/blob/master/lint/quick_fix.py).
-We have [tests](https://github.com/SublimeLinter/SublimeLinter/tree/master/tests/test_ignore_fixers.py) for them!

-[1]  Why this limitation though?
-Well it is usually easy to add a semicolon here and a space there, but the inline ignore rules and syntaxes are very cumbersome to type and to remember.
-And there is basically no project of any size where you don't have to ignore ad-hoc something somewhere once.

 ## Key Bindings

 SublimeLinter comes with some pre-defined keyboard shortcuts.
 You can customize these via the Package Settings menu.